xuanxu/starmatrix/README.rst

 :starburst: Starburst 1999 (a Salpeter with mass limits in [1, 120])
 :miller_scalo: Miller & Scalo 1979
 :ferrini: Ferrini, Palla & Penco 1998
+:kroupa2001: Kroupa 2001
-:kroupa: Kroupa 2002
+:kroupa2002: Kroupa 2002
 :chabrier: Chabrier 2003
 :maschberger: Maschberger 2012

-The default value is ``kroupa``.
+The default value is ``kroupa2002``.
 If you want to use your own IMF you can do so subclassing the `IMF class`_.

 .. _`IMF class`: https://github.com/xuanxu/starmatrix/blob/main/src/starmatrix/imfs.py#L35-L68